clazarow1/DDOM/Samples/README.md

 # WAIT!!!!!!!!!!!!!!!!

-## Do not download the "vxvault.net_0.exe" file, unless you know what you're doing.
-This file contains malware, an infection that may infect your computer at anytime, and may lead to:
+## Do not download the "vxvault.net_0.exe" file unless you know what you're doing.
+This file contains malware, an infection on your computer that may lead to:
 - Spyware
 - Malware
 - Crypto Mining